-Go to the Auxiliary Services Office on the second floor of Kunsela Hall – Room A217 and present photo identification.
+Go to the Auxiliary Services Office located on the 1st floor of Kunsela in the Wildcat Den and present photo identification.
 The office is open Monday - Friday, 8:30 a.m. - 4:30 p.m. during the fall and spring semesters while classes are in session and Monday - Thursday, 8 a.m. - 4 p.m.; Friday 8 a.m. - Noon when classes are not in session.

 - Access your Resident Dining Plan at the Campus Center Dining Hall.

 - Purchase meals with your Meal Plan Debit Points.

 - Purchase meals with your Wildcat Dollars.

 - Off-campus purchases with Wildcat Dollars at participating vendor locations.

 - Access to Health & Wellness Center services.

 - Access to the Wildcat Field House fitness center.

 Report your lost card immediately via get.cbord.com/sunypoly.
 This will inactivate your card so no one else can use it.
 File a SUNY Poly card report with University Police.
 Bring the SUNY POLY CARD REPORT to the Auxiliary Services Office during regular business hours Monday through Friday.
 A replacement card will be issued – the replacement card fee is $25.